jfroelich/eslint-plugin-comment-reflow/readme.md

 ```
 The second element of the array is the point at which to wrap lines.

-4. Optionally configure some other rules.
-It is highly recommended to turn on `no-trailing-spaces`
-and to use the same maximum length as `max-len`.
+4. It is highly recommended to turn on `no-trailing-spaces`, use the same maximum length as
-5. Due to some oddities in VSCode, you may need to reload the UI in VSCode or restart VSCode.
-6. Verify the plugin is up and running in VSCode.
-Check the ESLint output.
-View the bottom panel,
-switch to the OUTPUT tab, and select ESLint from the drop down menu.
-You should see a couple
-messages about the server starting, and that the library was loaded.
-If you see a bunch of error
-messages then you have to debug your eslint config.
+`max-len`, and use consistent line breaks with `linebreak-style`.

 ## Use
 If you enable format on save in VSCode, lines will be automatically split and/or merged the moment